Share this with a buddy!

 Instructions

-For the vegan feta
+To make the vegan feta

 To make the vegan spanakopita

-• Add the onion and cook for 4-5 minutes or until browned, stirring occasionally.
+• Heat a large nonstick pan on medium heat with a drizzle of neutral oil.
+Add the onion and cook for 4-5 minutes, until browned.
 Add the green onion and cook for another 2 minutes.

 • Spoon the spanakopita filling in a log along the bottom of the phyllo, leaving a 1 inch gap from the edge.
+Fold the excess pastry over the filling, and continue tightly rolling it into a log.

 • Repeat with the rest of the filling and pastry.
 You should make 4 spirals total.